Our 1993 Astro Van

 lost the gas cap, so replaced it

-Update: Oct 29, 2007 - So how's the Astro van doing you ask?
+Update Oct.
+29, 2007 - So how's the Astro van doing you ask?
 It's doing amazingly well.
-First of all we moved from Connecticut in May 07 to Southern South Dakota, and decided to take the Astro van with us.
-We put our 750 Virago in the back, packed it up with tools etc. from the garage and drove it 1500 miles to Tripp, So Dakota.
+First of all, we moved from Connecticut in May 07 to Southern South Dakota, and decided to take the Astro van with us.
+We put our 750 Virago in the back, packed it up with tools etc. from the garage and drove it 1500 miles to Tripp, South Dakota.
 We had zero problems with it, even though now the odometer says 186,000, it didn't use any oil, it didn't need any antifreeze, and the bucking problem has all but disappeared.
 The Check Engine Light is still on though, haven't been able to figure it out.

 More Information